Moon jar

-Often it consists of two hemispherical halves that have been joined in the middle.
+Moon jars often consists of two hemispherical halves that are thrown separately and then joined in the middle.
 The slightly uneven natural shape added to its appeal during the Joseon dynasty.
-Usually jars are made in a stable shape due to their wide bottom and smaller mouth, but moon jar has a wider mouth than the diameter of the bottom, causing instability, making it feel like the jar is floating in the air.
+Usually jars are made in a stable shape due to their wide bottom and smaller mouth, but moon jar has a wider mouth than the diameter of the bottom, causing instability, making it feel like the jar is floating in air.

 It has inspired many artists such as Kim Whanki and Bernard Leach.